HwwwwwwwH/MiniCPM-V-2/README.md

 ## Demo
-Click here to try out the Demo of [MiniCPM-V-2.0](http://120.92.209.146:80).
+Click here to try out the Demo of [MiniCPM-V 2.0](http://120.92.209.146:80).

 ## Deployment on Mobile Phone
-MiniCPM-V-2.0 can be deployed on mobile phones with Android and Harmony operating systems. 🚀 Try it out [here](https://github.com/OpenBMB/mlc-MiniCPM).
+MiniCPM-V 2.0 can be deployed on mobile phones with Android and Harmony operating systems. 🚀 Try it out [here](https://github.com/OpenBMB/mlc-MiniCPM).

 ## Usage